Deepika6689/gmc-extractor/README.md

 brief.

 ## What it does
 ```
 PDF (any insurer, any layout)
 │
 ▼

-1. pdf_extractor.py   — text + table extraction per page (pdfplumber),
+pdf_extractor.py — text + table extraction per page (pdfplumber),
 OCR fallback per-page for scanned pages (PyMuPDF + tesseract)
 │
 ▼
-2. llm_extractor.py   — Claude (tool-use, forced structured output) reads the
+gemini_extractor.py — Gemini (free tier) reads the full page-tagged text
-                         full page-tagged text and maps every QMS field, with
+or llm_extractor.py and maps every QMS field, with a source clause + page
-                         a source clause + page number attached to each value
+(Anthropic, paid) number attached to each value.
+Auto-selects whichever
+API key is available (Gemini preferred, it's free).
 │ (falls back to↓ if no API key is configured)
 ▼
-3. rules_extractor.py — regex-based extraction of the handful of fields that
+rules_extractor.py — regex-based extraction of the handful of fields that
 are reliably labeled across insurers (insurer name,
 TPA, policy number, dates, premium) — guarantees the
 pipeline still produces output with zero API cost/key
 │
 ▼
-4. schema.py           — pydantic model enforced on every output, so the JSON
+schema.py — pydantic model enforced on every output, so the JSON
 shape never varies file-to-file regardless of source
 insurer or which engine produced it
+│
+▼
+enrichment.py — post-processing pass that fills in derivable fields
+(e.g. policy_tenure computed from start/end dates)
+when the document doesn't state them explicitly
 │
 ▼
 output/<filename>.json
 ```